 Dirty Machine and Microbial Contamination

-The actual cause of sneezing, coughing, skin rash, or any kind of allergic reaction is microbial contamination such as a virus, bacteria, fungi, or mold.
+The actual cause of sneezing, coughing, skin rash, or allergic reaction is microbial contamination such as a virus, bacteria, fungi, or mold.
 These contaminants come from the open air, get stuck in the filter, and gradually accumulate.

 Dust and moisture create a fertile breeding ground for mold and other bacteria.
 The filters aren’t the only part of the AC unit that can accumulate dust and moisture.
 Moisture from the air can gather on the evaporator coils and collect dirt, dust, and bacteria.

 However, there are some steps you can take to prevent these problems from affecting you or your family.
-If you have any water damage, or if you already have any mold or mildew, hire an AC professional to clean it up.
+First, if you have any water damage, or if you already have any mold or mildew, hire an AC professional to clean it up.

 Freezing Temperature and Dizziness

 Some people believe that refrigerant within the AC unit or ozone is the culprit for their unexplainable headache in a room with central AC.
 But surprisingly, such problems are still common, even though newer AC units no longer use R-22 refrigerant or ozone technology.

 Constant AC Exposure and Heat Intolerance

 Are you overly sensitive to heat when you are outside?
-Do you feel like you do not want to go anywhere that has no air conditioning?
+Do you feel like you do not want to go anywhere with no air conditioning?
 If your answer is yes, there is a chance that you have spent too much time in an air-conditioned environment.

 Dry Air and Dry Skin

 Dry skin is the most common problem people experience in a room with central AC.
-It actually makes sense because the AC works by removing heat and moisture from the air, making it colder yet dryer.
+It makes sense because the AC works by removing heat and moisture from the air, making it colder yet dryer.
 Thus, your skin also loses its natural moisturizer.

-While your AC unit benefits you by creating comfortable temperatures and cleaner air, it may also cause some minor health issues if you aren’t attentive.
-Maintaining your AC well and taking good care of your health may help you to avoid those problems.
+While your AC unit benefits you by creating comfortable temperatures and cleaner air, it may also cause minor health issues if you aren’t attentive.
+Maintaining your AC well and taking good care of your health may help you avoid those problems.
 But if the problems keep occurring despite your efforts, please see your doctor for further examination.

-ECM Air Conditioning, with its headquarters located in Boynton Beach, FL, provides AC maintenance services within Palm Beach County, Broward County, Martin County, and St. Lucie County.
-If you’re having issues with your HVAC system, we’re on-call and ready to assist you.
-So if you’re in need of AC maintenance, don’t hesitate to contact us today to schedule AC maintenance!
-Our Air Conditioning maintenance experts will help you maintain your HVAC system and inform you of any issues that may be discovered, in advance, to help prevent costly unexpected breakdowns.
-Call us at 561-295-1763 or contact our AC maintenance team online by clicking here.
+ECM Air Conditioning, with its headquarters located in Boynton Beach, FL, provides air conditioning services within Palm Beach County, Broward County, Martin County, and St. Lucie County.
+If you’re looking to have a new HVAC system installed, we’re on-call and ready to assist you.
+So if you’re in need of an HVAC installation, don’t hesitate to contact us today to schedule an inspection!
+Our HVAC installation experts will check your ductwork, measure, check wire sizes, and more before making recommendations to ensure maximum efficiency and comfort.
+Call us at 561-295-1763 or contact our HVAC installation team online by clicking here.